Haji001/Terraform-Projects-DevOPs/README.md

 # COMMING SOON.....
-Currently working CI/CD framework to deploy application accross multiple regions and environments.
+Currently working on a full CI/CD framework to deploy application accross multiple regions and environments in AWS.